nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 Some of the added functionality that we have added to the stack:

- - Alarming to OpsGenie by using SNS topics that integrations with OpsGenie.
+ - Alarming to OpsGenie by using SNS topics that integrates with OpsGenie.
  - Different levels of alarms
  - CloudWatch Anomaly Detection